Serenity 6.5.2 Release Notes (2023-02-21)

 }

-And we wanted to define a calculated FullName property:
+Suppose we want to define a calculated FullName

 public class PersonRow : Row<PersonRow.RowFields>